-Most therapists, coaches, or counsellors will be willing to schedule a quick chat with you before booking a session, so that you can see whether it feels like a good fit.
+Many therapists, coaches, or counsellors will be willing to schedule a quick chat with you before booking a session, so that you can see whether it feels like a good fit.
+Others may offer a discounted first session as an alternative.
 You can ask them some questions about how they work and bring up any specific needs or concerns you’d like to talk through with them – and there’ll be plenty of ideas for things you can ask them about in this article.
 If nothing else, it can be a good opportunity to feel into whether you find them approachable and easy to talk to, and whether you feel heard by them.

 2. Can they talk clearly about the approaches they use?

 There are so many different approaches to therapy and counselling that it can be difficult to know which would be a good fit for you.
 I’ve listed some of the main ones at the end of this article.
 Many people are happy to go with the person that they feel most comfortable with without doing too much research into different approaches, and that’s great.
 If you do know that you want a specific type of approach however, then it’s important that you can talk with a potential therapist, coach, or counsellor about how they work.